trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <p align="center">
  <img src="https://i.imgur.com/UC0vWfE.jpg" width=450px height=500px>

+### _Install OpenVPN as an alternative<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Install-OpenVPN"><b>🔗click here🔗</b></a>_

+#
 ### Limit traffic

-WireGuard will lose a fair percentage of internet speed from the process of tunneling through Linux system, to router, to devices.
+Self-hosted VPNs will lose a fair percentage of internet speed from the process of tunneling through Linux system, to router, to devices.
 You need send traffic through your local network only for better speeds<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Limit-traffic-on-VPN"><b>🔗click here🔗</b></a>.

 #
 ### Disable all IPv6